pereznetworks/WeatherX/WeatherX/reactReadme.md

-## Born from the react bootstrapped environment
+## Born from the react create-react-app environment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts